jrop/perplex/README.md

 lexer.next() // { type: 'NUMBER', match: '101', ..., myProperty: 42, myFunction: ... }
 ```

-### lexer.source(string)

-Initializes the lexer to operate on the given string.
-If this method is called with no arguments, it returns the source string that the lexer is operating on.

 ### lexer.peek()

 Like `next()`, but does not consume the token.